Behavioral Health Services

 Effective behavioral health treatment involves more than medicine.
 We are committed to treating the whole person—physically, emotionally, and spiritually—through its comprehensive behavioral health services.

-Our Crisis Centers are gateway programs providing 24-hour, 7-day-per-week, 365-day-per-year psychiatric crisis intervention and mental health treatment and services.
-Our Crisis Centers are designed to respond to the needs of individuals seeking mental health care or those experiencing substance abuse or psycho-social difficulties that require immediate attention.
+The Crisis Resource Center at Mercy Philadelphia is a gateway program providing 24-hour, 7-day-per-week, 365-day-per-year psychiatric crisis intervention and mental health treatment and services.
+Our Crisis Center is designed to respond to the needs of individuals seeking mental health care or those experiencing substance abuse or psycho-social difficulties that require immediate attention.
 Both direct one-to-one services and telephone support are provided.

 Psychiatrists, nurses and crisis staff are available around the clock to diagnose, evaluate and provide referrals for appropriate services.
 Assistance in involuntary mental health commitment is available.